Chronic Pain: How Physiotherapy Can Help You

 Once we have completed the mobilisation exercises, you'll be provided with a set of exercises which can be used to further aid recovery at home between treatments.
 These are designed to stretch, support and strengthen the relevant areas of your body that need it most - these are often neglected during an injury or accident - leaving them weak which increases the risk of future problems!
 Balance is a key aspect of these exercises, as it enhances the body’s ability to react to sudden loss of balance.
 By strengthening the muscles, and reducing their reaction time, they can restabilise your body quickly, without causing severe injury.

-We might advise you on changes to make in your lifestyle too - this could include carrying out simple procedures such as changing how you life heavy objects, or your sleeping pattern.
+We might advise you on changes to make in your lifestyle too - this could include carrying out simple procedures such as changing how you live with heavy objects or your sleeping pattern.

-These are a few of the ways in which we at Falcon Health can help you.
+These are a few of how we at Falcon Health can help you.
 We offer a wide array of chiropractic and physiotherapy treatments for chronic pain.

 Let Us Help You!